michaelskyba/kvrg-avg/README.md

-I have developed part of kvrg-avg on Arch Linux and the rest on Gentoo Linux, so I know it works on both of these, and I believe that it will work fine on most other Linux distributions (unless /usr/local/bin/ isn't in your $PATH of course).
+I have developed part of kvrg-avg on Arch Linux and the rest on Gentoo Linux, so I know it works on both of these, and I believe that it will work fine on most other Linux distributions (unless /usr/local/bin/ isn't in your $PATH, of course).

 kvrg-avg has not been tested on any other Operating Systems, such as BSD or MacOS, although it should at least function with a few tweaks.
 The installation